cover

 Chinese Characters Dictionary

 You will notice that your browser has the option of viewing Chinese characters in Traditional or Simplified forms.
 Some other sites provide your translation in simplified characters which are abbreviated forms which might not be recognizable to all Chinese .
 This site provides you with standard traditional Chinese characters which are not only recognized by Chinese but also by Japanese and Koreans.
-If you require simplified characters for special purposes, make a note of it when you order.
+More importantly, our site is determined to preserve the history and artistry of the traditional character.

-The webmaster is against this mutilation of the Chinese character and annihilation of our Chinese culture.
+We are against this mutilation of the Chinese character.
 The characters provided by this site are all traditional characters so that the form, beauty and essence of THE CHINESE CHARACTER can be fully appreciated.
+Now that illiteracy has been effectively eliminated in China, it is our sincere hope that traditional characters will be reinstated as the official writing system, and simplified characters as a supplementary system.
+Only then will our beautiful heritage be continued and chinese culture be preserved.

-• About written Chinese and spoken Chinese: The same Chinese character may be pronounced differently in different dialects.
+• About written Chinese and spoken Chinese: The same Chinese character, though written the same way, may be pronounced differently in different dialects.
 There are many dialects in Chinese, with the 2 major ones being Mandarin and Cantonese.
 Many Chinese software offer pronunication input methods for both dialects.
-Mandarin (also known as Putonghua) is widely spoken in many parts of China, Taiwan and Singapore, while Cantonese is prevalent in Hong Kong, southern China, Singapore and overseas.
+Mandarin (also known as Putonghua) is widely spoken in China, Taiwan and Singapore, while Cantonese is prevalent in Hong Kong, southern China, Southeast Asia, Macau and Chinatowns overseas.
 Many words sound similar in these dialects but there are more tonal variations in Cantonese than Mandarin.
 Our translation team is fluent in both dialects, and thus will pick a phonetic translation which will sound right in both Mandarin and Cantonese.

 • Chinese Characters and Kanji: The Chinese pictographic system of writing was imported to Japan many centuries ago, and is known as " Kanji " (In Japanese, kan+ji = Chinese+word).
 Most kanjis have the same meaning as the original Chinese characters, but some have evolved over time in Japanese usage and the meanings are different from the Chinese characters used nowadays.
 As a matter of fact, there are three forms of Japanese writing.
 The oldest, originating in China, is Kanji.
 The other 2: Hiragana based on the characters of Kanji, and Katagana based on imported foreign words were invented in Japan.
 Hiragana and Katakana are phonograms, which represent sounds, unlike the Kanji ideograms, which express concepts.